moitraaaryan05/Qubic_RealTimeDash/README.md

    - Display live or simulated events on the charts and table
 3. The video (with audio correctly added) has been added in the github repo as Qubic_RealTimeDash_video.mp4 in ./

-If you’d like to run it yourself or test locally, follow the steps below.

 ---